jedevc/afnom-missing-semester/_2023/lec8_virtualization.md

   with thousands of GBs of RAM - we want to trade in much smaller units, and be more cost-efficient.

-- Scaling up and out.

-  Internet traffic is pretty variable - a website might go from near zero activity to absolutely heaving in hours.
-We want to built sites that can scale with traffic, easily adding new machines to handle the traffic.
-Cloud providers can help us here, but our software still needs to be split into composable units.

-- Easier reproducible development.

-  The "works on my machine" problem is really quite miserable.
-Containers and VMs let us create near-identical development and production environments.
-We can write code that compiles in a reproducible way, and deploy/test it with a consistent operating system and libraries.

 To do this, the core idea of containers and virtual machines is to

 > Split up our big computers into smaller computers

 In doing this:

-- We don't have to rent/buy huge machines to run lightweight applications
+- We don't have to rent/buy huge machines to run lightweight applications.
-- We can easily to add more machines that are running our applications, since we create reproducible templates
+- We can easily to add more machines that are running our applications, since we create reproducible templates.
 - We don't have to worry about different dev+prod environments.
-This also helps break down the barrier between development and operations - nowadays we often merge the role into one DevOps role.
+This also helps break down the barrier between development and operations (called DevOps).

 ### Containerization vs Virtualization